Archives and family history

 Whether you are interested in the history of Bury or want to research your family history our Archives catalogue and Library catalogue list all the reference materials you need to help you with your research.

-We are working on merging the catalogues but for now you will need to access both to search for the information you require.
+We are working on merging the library and Archives catalogues but for now you we can only offer access to records on the library catalogue.
 Before searching the catalogues, you may want to view a summary of catalogue resources.

 Reference material and help with research

 The Archives and family history service has books on all aspects of Bury's history.
 The majority of these books are for reference only but we do have a small selection that can be borrowed if you have a Bury library card.
 We also have a range of historical publications for sale.
 Additional material is available on microfilm or microfiche format.
 Microfilm/fiche viewers are available but must be booked in advance.
 You can also use our computers to search Ancestry for free.
 All research facilities are open during normal opening hours.

 There are several local and family history magazines available for free download.